This page contains limited information about the 2024 Ale Trail. For the most up to date information, visit the Reading Ale Trail Facebook Group.

 Part One - The basics:

 Q. What is it?

-A. The Ale Trail is an annual event run by Reading & Mid Berks CAMRA in spring to encourage people to find some local pubs in the Reading area and publicize the forthcoming beer festival.
-This year 700 booklets have been printed featuring 24 pubs.
-The task is simple: get yourself a booklet, then for each half pint of real ale or real cider (or a soft drink for designated drivers) you ask for a sticker.
-Collect all 24 stickers and submit your booklet by the deadline for a prize.
+A. The Ale Trail is an annual event run by Reading & Mid Berkshire CAMRA in Spring to encourage people to find some local pubs in the Reading area.
+This year 500 booklets have been printed featuring 24 pubs.
+The task is simple: get yourself a booklet, then for a minimum of a half pint of real ale or real cider (or a soft drink for designated drivers) you ask for a sticker.
+Collect all 24 stickers and submit your booklet by the deadline for a reward and a chance to win a prize.

-The 2018 Ale Trail booklets will be available to purchase from the launch day at the Fox & Hounds, and also at the Nags Head and the Retreat in Reading.
+Ale Trail booklets will be available to purchase from the launch day at the Nags Head and also at the Alehouse in Reading and the Fox and Hounds in Caversham.

-By completing the Trail (i.e. visiting all 24 pubs and getting the appropriate stickers), you win either a T-shirt AND a half-pint beer festival voucher OR six half-pint beer festival vouchers.
-By completing 16 pubs you get three half-pint beer festival vouchers.
-The booklet costs £1 which is refundable for those sending it in for a prize.
-You can also claim your £1 refundable deposit for this booklet.
+By completing the Trail (i.e. visiting all 24 pubs and getting the appropriate stickers), you receive a T-shirt and entry into a Prize Draw.
+By completing 16 pubs you get entry into a Prize Draw.
+The booklet costs £2.50.

 Q. How do you select pubs for the AT?